Domestic abuse comes in many forms and is any incident of controlling, coercive, threatening behaviour, violence or abuse.

 These coercive and controlling behaviours may show themselves in perpetrators of domestic abuse monitoring a victim’s internet activity.
 For victim/survivors of domestic abuse this could mean seeking online support or advice becomes difficult.

-Knowsley Council has introduced a ‘quick exit’ button on all Knowsley News articles that shares information on available domestic abuse support and advice.
+Knowsley Council has a ‘quick exit’ button on all Knowsley News articles that shares information on available domestic abuse support and advice.
 This offers victim/survivors the opportunity to quickly leave the webpage they’re looking at, taking them straight to Google with no way of pressing the ‘back button’ to see the previous website they were on.

 Further online safety advice